 Another reason your core values may not be helping you grow is because they aren’t authentic.
 Maybe you created them when you started your company ten years ago and haven’t referenced them since.
 Maybe a business consultant created them for you and your team had little involvement.
 To be authentic, your values must align with your actions.

 How you engage your community, treat your team, serve your clients, and spend your money all communicate your core values.
 Your values aren’t your dreams or even your aspirations – they are who you consistently are.
 And when you’ve hired based on these values, they are also who your team consistently is.
 If you’re not already doing the things you wrote down as values, you have an authenticity problem.
-They must be true to who you are.
+Your core values must be true to who you are.

 At M&R, we established 4 core values that guide all our decisions – they are used for hiring, are shared with every new team member at orientation, are used as part of our team reviews, determine how we treat people, how we invest our time and resources, and how we interact with our clients.
 They are ingrained in our culture, which is made easier by our team knowing them and seeing them in action.